Kasra-G/tutorial_mod/README.md

   close to you and fight mobs that you attack or that attack you.
     If you stop having a full set of silver armor they will realize you are not one of them and turn on you.
-  - Nearby silverfish will gain speed and strength when wearing a full set.
+  - Nearby silverfish will gain speed, strength, and health when wearing a full set.
 - More features soon
 ## Pictures:
 Soon.